How do I get a National Insurance number?

 What do I do if I lose or forget my National Insurance Number?

-There is information on what you should do if you lose or forget your NINO in the tax basics section of this website.
+There is information on what you should do if you lose or forget your NINO in the tax basics section.